DraconicOv/StakeAClaim2/README.txt

-    cancel <list item #> - cancel someone's stake request [c] reclaim <list item #> - unclaim someone's claim > [r] proxy - claim for someone else [x] entry <list item #> - remove a claim's default entry state [e]
+    cancel <list item #> - cancel someone's stake request [c] reclaim <list item #> - unclaim someone's claim > [r] proxy - claim for someone else [x] goto <list item #> or <region ID> ['spawn'] - go to a claim [g] spawns - create default spawn points for all claims in this world [s]

-Hit a player with wand to lookup claims by that player Hit a block with wand to lookup the claim the block is in A claim will automatically revert to the default entry state (private or open) when the owner logs off.
+Hit a player with wand to lookup claims by that player Hit a block with wand to lookup the claim the block is in A claim can be set to automatically revert to the default entry state (private or open) when the owner logs off.

 Install: